STMicroelectronics/lsm6dso16is-rs/examples/ispu_norm_stm32f401re/README.md

 ## Notes

-- The ISPU normalization program is loaded from a UCF-generated configuration array.
+- The ISPU normalization program is loaded from a JSON-generated configuration array.
 - The ISPU is a programmable 32-bit RISC core embedded in the sensor for advanced processing.
 - The environment is `#![no_std]` and `#![no_main]` for embedded Rust applications.
 - Panic behavior is set to halt on panic (`panic_halt`).